jia1/jia1.github.io/content/posts/dynamic-tooltips.md

 <a href="#" uib-tooltip-html="htmlTooltip">scope variable</a>
 ```

-On a side note, prior to this solution, I managed to make this work as well, although it was getting hacky:
+On a side note, before coming up with this solution, I managed to make this work as well, although it was getting hacky:

 ```html
 <i